DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

     same I2C address for two devices causes a conflict.
 PROPOSAL: A bus multiplexer provides the capability to switch, under I2C control, one or more separate bus segments to be connected to the bus controller.
 When a bus segment is not connected, its devices will not respond, and the capacitance of the bus segment does not contribute to the overall I2C bus capacitance.
-Suppport for a bus multiplexer could readily be added in the I2CManager, by extending the I2C address field for each device to 16 bits (instead of 8 bits).
+Support for a bus multiplexer could readily be added in the I2CManager, by extending the I2C address field for each device to 16 bits (instead of 8 bits).
 The low bits would contain the I2C address of the destination device.
-The high bits would contain a selecter for the multiplexer (1-8, as up to 8 multiplexers may be present), and a sub-bus number (0-7) to be selected on the multipexer.
+The high bits would contain a selector for the multiplexer (1-8, as up to 8 multiplexers may be present), and a sub-bus number (0-7) to be selected on the multiplexer.
 A value of zero for the multiplexer and sub-bus number would indicate that the device in question is connected to the primary bus and is not affected by the state of the multiplexer.
 The impact on I2C traffic is minimal;  two additional bytes need to be sent if an I2C request requires to switch to a different sub-bus and the affect on the code is just the changes above to the I2C handling.